Wireless Access Control Systems for Businesses

 Wireless vs. Wired Access Control Systems

-Both wireless and wired access control systems have valid use cases.
+Both wireless and wired access control systems have appropriate use cases.
+The best choice depends on the building, security requirements, budget, and long-term management needs.

-Existing buildings where running new wiring is difficult
+• Existing buildings where new wiring is difficult

 Wired systems may be preferred for: